Grievous bodily harm: Before 1983

-In R v Clarence (1888), it appeared that at a time when the prisoner knew, but his wife did not know, that he was suffering from gonorrhoea, he had "connection" with her; that the result was that the disease was communicated to her, and that had she been aware of the prisoner's condition she would not have submitted to the intercourse.
+In R v Clarence (1888), it appeared that at a time when the prisoner knew, but his wife did not know, that he was suffering from gonorrhoea, he had "connection" with her; that the result was that the disease was communicated to her, and that had she been aware of his condition she would not have submitted to the intercourse.

 Clarence's conviction under section 20 was quashed by the Court for Crown Cases Reserved by a majority of 9 to 4.
 Wills, A. L. Smith, and Stephen JJ specifically said that they thought the disease had not been inflicted within the meaning of the word "inflict" in section 20.
 Mathew J said that he agreed with Stephen.
 Stephen said that he had been informed that Grantham J agreed with him.
 Huddleston B said that he thoroughly agreed with Stephen.
 Lord Coleridge CJ said that he agreed with all or almost all of what Wills and Stephen said.
 Hawkins J specifically said that he thought it had been inflicted within the meaning of the word "inflict" in section 20.

 Wills J said (footnotes have been included in the body of the text, indicated by "(1)"):

 But I think the section clearly points to the infliction of direct and intentional violence, whether with a weapon, or the fist, or the foot, or any other part of the person or in any other way not involving the use of the weapon, as for instance by creating a panic at a theatre whereby people trampled on one another: Reg. v.
 Martin.
 (1) 8 Q. B. D. 54 The prisoner in that case did what was certain to make people crush one another, perhaps to death, and the grievous bodily harm was as truly inficted by him as if he had hurled a stone at someone's head.
 Take also the illustration of my brother Stephen, of a man who digs a pit for another to fall into, whereby that other is injured.
 I do not think that this section was ever intended to apply to the administration of poison, and most of the arguments I have used to shew that sexual offences were not intended to be dealt with in s.
 47 apply with equal force to s.
 20. The Court for the consideration of Crown Cases Reserved in Reg. v.
 Taylor (1) Law Rep. 1 C. c.
 R. 194. decided that in the offence of "unlawfully and maliciously inflicting grievous bodily harm", an assault is necessarily included.
 So far as the decision is concerned, the same question may be said to arise under s.
 20 as under s.
 47. But I think the argument is even stronger here, for the context seems to me to shew that direct personal violence of some kind was intended, so that even if the constructive assault contended for by those who support a conviction under s.
 47 were established, a conviction under this section would still be wrong.